Paulina Ramanauskaitė: Partnership with Kizala

 Although Allison Reed / Saulius Ambrulevičius qualified a spot for Lithuania in ice dancing at the 2022 Winter Olympics, Reed's application for Lithuanian citizenship was unsuccessful.
 Following this decision, Ramanauskaitė/Kizala were nominated to fill the spot and placed 23rd at the Olympics.

+Ramanauskaitė/Kizala were entered to compete in the 2025 World Championships.
+However, less than two weeks before the competition, they withdrew after Kizala fractured his leg while running and was in too much pain to continue training.